-“Nueva fed the part of me that needed to keep learning,” Lee continued.
-“We would stay in the math room after lunch and use the whiteboards.
+“My years as a Nueva middle school student were the best three years of my intellectual life,” eighth-grade class of 2001 alum Lee Holtzman said.
+“Nueva fed the part of me that needed to keep learning.
+We would stay in the math room after lunch and use the whiteboards.
 It wasn’t weird or geeky, it’s just what people did.
 Some people went to the music room, some people went to the math room.
 It felt like home.”

 As Thomas Wolfe once wrote, “You can’t go home again,” but Lee might disagree.
 Today she teaches at Nueva -- doing work she loves, in a place she loves, and with people she loves.

 After graduating from eighth grade, Lee went to Menlo School but never lost touch with Nueva.
 “Throughout my high school years, I came back to participate in Lit Club or help with the after-school program, because I loved being connected,” Lee said.